galaxyproject/galaxy-hub/src/jxtx/index.md

 </blockquote>

 <blockquote class="blockquote">
 James was visionary.
 And he had this rare quality of making you want to follow him.
 It is called charisma.
 It really changed my priorities and I don't regret any of these changes.
-His disappearance is a heartbreak
+His disappearance is a heartbreak.
 <footer class="blockquote-footer">Christophe Antoniewski, ARTbio @ Sorbonne-Universite</footer>
 </blockquote>